katejoyce07/Alteryx_Challenges_SQL/README.md

-Aim of this repo is to transform premade soltutions to Alteryx Weekly Challenges to SQL Code.
+Aim of this repo is to translate premade soltutions to Alteryx Weekly Challenges to SQL Code.
 I aimed to transform the flow exactly in SQL and also return the correct solution.

 Please ask for permission if copying!